pizzeys/payday/README.md

 ===
 Payday is a library for rendering invoices.
 At present it supports rendering invoices to pdfs, but we're planning on adding support for other formats in the near future.

+Installing
+===
+Payday is available as a Rubygem, so installing it is as easy as running:

+    gem install payday --pre

+Or, using bundler:

+    gem "payday"

 Using Payday
 ===
 It's pretty easy to use Payday with the built in objects.
 We include the Invoice and LineItem classes, and with them you can get started pretty quickly.